Skip to Main Content

 What is referencing?

-Firstly, you'll need to know which reference style is used in your department.
-This might be specified in your course materials, or you can check the list below.
+To make best use of this guide, you will need to know the referencing style which is used in your department.
+This might be specified in your course materials, or you can use the list below to check.
 Find the relevant guide for your referencing style using the links at the top of this page.

 In each guide you'll find information to help you cite and reference sources correctly, including: